BoomStarcuc/GeneSegNet/README.md

 <h3 id="output-4">Output</h3>

-The output of the network inference includes four files as follows:
+The output of the network inference includes four files of each sample as follows:
 ```
 |-HeatMap
 |   |-sample 1